Kenneth Street (jurist)

 Sir Kenneth Whistler Street, KCMG, KStJ, QC (28 January 1890 – 15 February 1972) was an Australian judge.
-He was the 10th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
-These offices were held before him by his father Sir Philip Whistler Street, and after him by his son Sir Laurence Whistler Street.
+He served as the 10th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+He was the second generation of the Street family to serve in these viceregal offices, as they were held before him by his father Sir Philip Whistler Street, and after him by his son Commander Sir Laurence Whistler Street.

 Street enlisted in the British Army in the First World War, and he was deployed to France in September 1914 to fight with the Duke of Cornwall's Light Infantry.
 He later rose to the rank of lieutenant colonel in the Citizens Military Force.
-He was a lecturer at Sydney Law School, and he was the husband of Jessie Mary Grey, Lady Street, who was Australia's first female delegate to the United Nations, and the first Vice President of the United Nations Commission on the Status of Women.
+He was a lecturer at Sydney Law School, and he was the husband of Jessie Mary Grey, Lady Street, who served as Australia's first female delegate to the United Nations, and as the first Vice President of the United Nations Commission on the Status of Women.